TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Kafka/readme.md

 The Producer flow produces a message on the mentioned topic, whenever the rest enpoint is triggered.
 REST trigger has method GET with path parameter 'pub'.
 ![The CRUD Flows](../../import-screenshots/Kafka/Producer.png)

 The Consumer flow has the consumer trigger which is listening to the mentioned topic and recieves the message whenever it is sent.
-Further, the 'commit offset' activity notifies the consumer to commit the offset as soon as the message is recieved and lastly the 'Log' activity is printing the recieved message.
+Further, the 'commit offset' activity notifies the consumer to commit the offset and lastly the 'Log' activity is printing the recieved message.
+Note: If 'commit offset' activity is not used the consumer commits the offset at the end of the flow.
 ![The SFTrigger Flows](../../import-screenshots/Kafka/Consumer.png)

 ### Run the application